SkeletalCodes/Crypto-Widget-Template/README.md

 Only edit the ADDRESSES constant.

-Do NOT modify:

-EXPLORERS constant

-Any ${addr} placeholders

-The Copy button code

-The Check Balance button code

-These are already configured and will automatically work with your addresses.
+Do NOT modify the EXPLORERS constant, ${addr} placeholders, or the Copy and Check Balance buttons.
+These are already configured and will work automatically.

 Publish with GitHub Pages